James F. O'Brien: Research and professional activities

-Berkeley
+UC Berkeley

 He joined UC Berkeley's Computer Science department as a faculty member in 2000.
-Prof. O'Brien runs the Berkeley Computer Animation and Modeling Group and his research focuses primarily on physically based animation, 3D modeling, and audio simulation.
+O'Brien runs the Berkeley Computer Animation and Modeling Group and his research focuses primarily on physically based animation, 3D modeling, and audio simulation.

+Photo forensics and fake media detection

+O'Brien is a noted expert on detection and analysis of fake images and video.